Victor Laredo

 Victor Laredo (1910–2003) was an American documentary photographer and author.
 His black and white photographs of New York City were the subject of the books New York: People and Places (1964), New York City: A Photographic Portrait, and Central Park: A Photographic Guide.
 Laredo's architectural photographs were published in Life Magazine and became a fourth book entitled Sephardic Spain, written by Laredo and including the architectural photographs.

 Laredo exhibited at the Museum of Modern Art the Museum of the City of New York, the Jewish Museum (New York), and the Brooklyn Museum.

 Family background

-Victor Laredo's family lived in Pergamon, Asia Minor, during the last days of the Ottoman Empire.
+Victor Laredo's family lived in Pergamon, Asia Minor, during the last days of the Ottoman Empire (modern Bergama, İzmir Province, Turkey).
 Pergamon is famous for its Greco-Roman ruins and is reputed to have hosted the second largest library of antiquity, after Alexandria.
-Modern location: Bergama, Izmir Province, Turkey.
 The Laredo family was of Spanish Jewish descent, having lived as secret Jews under the Spanish Inquisition for nearly 200 years.
 They left Spain in the late 1600s and moved to Tangiers, North Africa, branching off into Asia Minor in the 18th century.